 Every year we make a New Year’s resolution.
-Some of us might make one or several goals.
-We all can relate to having a bit of a love and hate relationship with our New Year’s resolutions.
-Our resolutions give us hope, motivation, and even a sense of accomplishment.
-However, midway through the year things start to head downhill with our resolutions.
+Some of us might make one or several goals for the year.
+However, I know as someone who sets goals and tries to meet them, we can all relate to having a bit of a love and hate relationship making our resolutions for the New Year.

 1. Get other people involved

 It’s always much easier to let ourselves down than it is for us to let others down.
 Would you rather disappoint yourself or know that your family member or friend is?
 Letting someone down is slightly overwhelming and intimidating, but we can also use that to help motivate us to accomplish our goals.

 So tell your friends what your resolution is this year and ask them to keep you accountable.
 For instance, if you plan on going to the gym invite them to come along or attend a class with you.

 Making your resolutions public can help you keep and increase your motivation to achieve them.
 So share your resolution with your family and friends on social media.
 They just might ask you about your progress and keep you motivated when reminding you about the resolution you made at the beginning of the year.

 Holding yourself to the public can be a strong motivator since it is your reputation on the line.